 - Enjoy individualized support for bringing out your personal ancestral calling

-Graduates of the practitioner training may then elect to pursue certification in ancestral healing.
+Graduates of the practitioner training may elect to pursue certification in this approach to ancestral lineage healing.

 About the Program

 Training begins and ends with a residential retreat (four full days, five nights each) focused on learning practices of ancestral lineage healing.
 We’ll gather at Still Meadow Retreat Center in Damascus, OR (just southeast of Portland, OR).
 Retreat dates are:

 The first retreat will cover the five stages of the lineage repair cycle with considerable time devoted to supervised small-group exchanges.
 The second retreat will explore social and earth justice ritual in relation to the ancestors, deepen with core skills, and include other aspects of ancestor reverence and ritual.

 Between retreats participants will engage in five monthly group video conferences (Oct – Feb), five individual mentorship sessions with Daniel, and one-on-one ancestral healing sessions with other trainees by phone or video conference.

 Ideally you have attended at least two ancestral lineage healing trainings with me or equivalent personal session work.
 All applicants are expected to have engaged at depth with their own blood lineage ancestors.
 Participants ideally have years of prior experience with introspection, personal healing, and some type of spiritual practice.
 Trainees are expected to be at a stage in their development where they are able and willing to be of service.
 Trainees are also expected to be not only psychologically and ritually grounded humans, but also culturally competent, including willing to work personal edges ongoing and to be invested in some way in larger movements for social and earth justice.